NieneB/InternshipReport/index.md

 ## Report structure
 This report will exist of 7 chapters, including this introduction chapter.
 Explaining how the prototype web-application came established.
-The second chapter explains some concepts as background information.
+The <a class ="xref" href=""> second chapter</a> explains some concepts as background information.
 First , the field names will be explained as well as the background of the Heritage & location project from Waag Society.
 After this a summary of some geo-visualization techniques and frameworks will be given.
 This is composed as a reference for the design requirements and serves as inspiration for the design of the application.
-The third chapter shows the field-name data provided by the RCE  which forms the case study for this research.
+The <a class ="xref" href="">third chapter </a> shows the field-name data provided by the RCE  which forms the case study for this research.
-The fourth and fifth chapter provide per sub-objective, the methods and results.
+The <a class ="xref" href=""> fourth </a> and<a class ="xref" href=""> fifth chapter </a> provide per sub-objective, the methods and results.
 In the last two chapters reflects on the findings and concludes the study as well as providing some suggestions and recommendation for further  development.

 <a class="xref" href="#reportstruct"> Figure 2. </a>  illustrates the structure of this report.